ReyRiordan/ReyRiordan/README.md

 I am interested in closing the gap between AI capabilties and their usefulness in the real-world.
 What's the point of impressive benchmark performance if these models aren't actually helping people?

 Over the past two years, I have been leading several AI initiatives at Robert Wood Johnson Medical School (RWJMS).
-Some highlights are virtual patient simulation, automated clinical note evaluation, and an AI-based education platform.
+Some highlights are:
+- Virtual patient simulation
+- Automated clinical note evaluation
+- AI-based medical education platform

-Starting fall 2026, I plan to pursue an AI-related master's degree to further build my expertise while also researching human-agent collaboration, user-centric interpreability, and novel system evaluation frameworks.
+Starting fall 2026, I plan to pursue an AI-related master's degree to further build my expertise while also researching:
+- Human-agent collaboration
+- User-centric interpreability
+- Novel system evaluation frameworks

 ### Advisors